 The heart of our home is our main floor, with its foyer, living room, parlor, and dining room.
 Step back into the late 1800s and admire the original detailed woodwork, high ceilings, aged hardwood floors, and period furnishings.
 Relax, find a book, engage in conversation, put on a little music, watch a few birds, play a tune on the piano, and make yourself at home.

 In the morning our dining room comes to life, with a warm welcome and a sumptuous, made-from-scratch breakfast.
-In afternoons, evenings, or in rainy weather, the dining room table often hosts Scrabble, cribbage, chess, other games from our living room cabinet, or an occasional Ukrainian Egg decorating lesson.
+In afternoons, evenings, or in rainy weather, the dining room table is often a venue for Scrabble, cribbage, chess, other games from our living room cabinet, or an occasional Ukrainian Egg decorating lesson.

 Coffee, tea, and hot chocolate are available 24/7 in our Butler’s Pantry, right next to the dining room.
 The Butler’s Pantry also has a small refrigerator and microwave, sink, wine glasses, cups and mugs, plates and bowls, silverware and napkins, corkscrews, and other items, all for guest use.